davidthewatson/davidthewatson.github.io/resume/david_watson_resume.md

 ## Summary

-I help teams design, develop, and deploy commercial software.
-That software has spanned proprietary and open source approaches to content management systems, data center automation, enterprise software, and systems management.
+I help teams design, develop, and deploy software.
+I've evolved the process from years of proprietary and open source work in R&D labs and startups from data centers to cloud native.

-My teams have shipped products by starting with a process of defining, prototyping, and iterating followed by reflecting, automating, and evolving.
-I enjoy working with small teams on emergent technology stacks that cannot be fully understood without a multidisciplinary, sensemaking approach.
+My teams have shipped products by defining, designing, and reflecting, then iterating, evolving, and automating until shipping a complete product begins the product lifecycle anew.

-When I'm not working, I like to I like to be active, outside, with my dog.
-In 2021, I finished two 5Ks, one 10K, and a half-marathon - the latter of which I medaled in my age group.
-I'm a competive person.
+I enjoy working with small, peer teams on emergent technology whose organic complexity is high enough that the team's role is to reduce synthetic complexity through design.

 ## Experience